2.6 Exam Wording for Infection Control

 Test Your Knowledge

-Which clue most strongly points to discarding an item after use?
+Which clue word most strongly signals that an item should be discarded after use?

 A